 - Finally, click on Reset phone

-So, all these are the best methods or solutions that can help you to get rid of “Unfortunately, contacts has stopped” error message on your Android device.
+So, all these are the best manual methods to get rid of the “Unfortunately, contacts has stopped” error message on your Android device.

 Method 13: Advance solution to fix contacts keeps stopping on Android

 Apart from the manual solution, you can also go for an automatic method and that is using Android Repair.
 This is highly recommended by many experts and has the ability to fix unfortunately contacts has stopped on Android.